 Sussex County League 1952-1979

 The club was admitted to the Sussex County League Division 1 in 1952–53 and finished third in their first season.
-The Hawks’ first county league game was a 4-1 win at Crawley on 31 August 1952.
-Wally Adams scored the first ever county league goal.
-The first home game was a 2-2 draw with East Grinstead in 6 September 1952.
+The Hawks’ first county league game was a 4-1 win at Crawley Town on 31 August 1952.
+Wally Adams scored the Hawks’ first ever county league goal.
+The first home game was a 2-2 draw with East Grinstead on 6 September 1952.

-A condition of admission to the County League was that all games had to be played in an ‘enclosed ground’ and Brighton Corporation gave permission for this to happen on the normally open park pitch No2 in recognition of the club’s success and growing following.
+A condition of admission to the County League was that all games had to be played in an ‘enclosed ground’ and Brighton Corporation gave permission for this to happen for every game on the normally open park pitch No2 in recognition of the club’s success and growing following.
 The canvas screens then had to be erected for every home match, which was quite a job.
-The East Grinstead game was the first league match played on an ‘enclosed ground’.
+The East Grinstead game mentioned above was the first league match played on an ‘enclosed ground’.
 The Hawks also entered the FA Amateur Cup for the first time in 1952 but were surprisingly defeated by Wigmore Athletic 3-2 in the preliminary round.

 For the 1954–55 season, Brighton Corporation allowed the club to move onto a permanently enclosed pitch at the north end of the park adjacent to the Sheepcote Valley camp site, on what is now the Enclosed Ground.
 The ground was enclosed by newly planted hedges and the bank on the east touchline.
 Teams originally still changed in the cricket pavilion but later in the decade began to use a barn on the adjacent camp site.
 The club paid the corporation £75 a season for the pitch and £15 a year for the use of the camp site.
-There were no facilities for spectators or players on the ground itself and attendances for the season dropped to around 500, as the pitch was hidden away.
+There were no facilities for spectators or players on the ground itself.
+Attendances for the first season on the new ground dropped to around 500, as the pitch was hidden away.